 Non-resident withholding tax (NRWT) is payable in respect of any income such as interest, dividends and royalties paid to non-residents in New Zealand when the income is repatriated overseas.
 NRWT is deductible from gross income and no expenses can be deducted.
-New Zealand has a double-taxation treaty with a number of countries and it is important to check the relevant double-taxation treaty for any specific rates that might apply.
-Further information can be obtained from www.ird.govt.nz.
+New Zealand has a double-taxation treaty with a number of countries, and it is important to check the relevant double-taxation treaty for any specific rates that might apply.3 i Brand search

+3 Further information can be obtained from www.ird.govt.nz.